daneshrao/openinnovations-ai-project/README.md

 **Reasoning:**
 - **Flexibility:** Kubernetes allows the deployment of microservices in containers with ease, handling deployment, scaling, and networking.
 - **Fault Tolerance:** Kubernetes supports self-healing, with automatic replacement and rescheduling of failed containers.
-- **Security:** Kubernetes integrates with AWS IAM for secure access and service-to-service communication.
+- **Security:** Kubernetes integrates with AWS IAM for secure access and service-to-service communication along with many out of box features.
 - **Autoscaling:** Kubernetes Horizontal Pod Autoscaler (HPA) and Cluster Autoscaler enable automatic scaling based on resource utilization.

 ## 3. Infrastructure Deployment Automation